mingwandroid/pycparser-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: C parser in Python
+Summary: Complete C99 parser in pure Python

-pycparser is a parser for the C language, written in pure Python.
-It is a module designed to be easily integrated into applications that need to parse C source code.
+pycparser is a complete parser of the C language, written in pure Python using the PLY parsing library.
+It parses C code into an AST and can serve as a front-end for C compilers or analysis tools.

 Installing pycparser